AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Euclidean geometry apply here (therefore, for example, the sum of

-the angles in the drawn triangle will be equal to 180 °).
+the angles in the drawn triangle will be equal to 180°).
 If we

 curl this sheet of paper and glue the opposite sides, ie we make

-the identification (x + a, y) º
+the identification (x+a, y) º

-Euclidean character of the geometry did not change locally - the distances
+the geometry did not

-between the individual points remained the same, the angles and
+remained the same, the angles and areas did not change.
+However,

-areas did not change.
-However, due to its global topological
+due to its global topological properties, this cylindrical

-properties, this cylindrical surface is a completely different
+surface is a completely different two-dimensional space than the

-two-dimensional space than the original Euclidean plane.
-Between any
+original Euclidean plane.
+Between any two points, there are two

-connectors, a closed circle surrounding the cylinder does not
+surrounding the cylinder does not download to the point, while

-download to the point, while others closed curve yes; the
+others closed curve yes; the cylindrical surface is doubly

-cylindrical surface is doubly continuous and finite in one
+continuous and finite in one direction (dimension).
+The Betti

 Fig.3.3.
-On the relationship between (geo) metric and topological
+On the relationship between (geo)metric and topological

 properties.